ArthurClemens/polythene/packages/polythene-button/README.md

 ## Variations

 * Buttons can be flat or raised.
-Using `raised` without specifying `z` gives the button a default shadow.
+Using `raised` gives the button a default shadow; specifying `z` varies the shadow depth.
 * The hover effect can be hidden with `wash: false`.
 * The ripple effect on click can be hidden with `ink: false`.
-* No icon in button, as this is not part of the Material Design guidelines; use [icon Button](#icon-button) instead
+* Button contains no icon as this is not part of the Material Design guidelines; use [icon Button](#icon-button) instead

 <!--